mrocklin/thesis/nwp.md

 ### Analysis

-WRF claims modular design.
-This modularity separates modules that have different physical processes.
-There is little modularity or code reuse within the implementation of a single physical process.
+WRF software design is *embarassingly* modular.
+This modularity separates routines representing physical processes from each other when they happen to be independent.
+It makes little effort at *vertical* modularity that might separate high and low level code.

 In listing \ref{listing:wrf-snow} we see a high-level meteorological model implemented in a very low-level implementation alongside computational optimizations and array layouts.
 This problem is intrinsically simple; it is an algebraic expression on a few indexed arrays.
 And yet when external pressures (GPGPU) necessitated a code rewrite that work took months of work from a researcher who was already familiar with this codebase.
 That work failed to implement several GPU specific optimizations that occured in the literature four years later.